 Are not washed away easily.
 Good option for large areas.
 Plugs are a smart choice for perennials.

-Most expensive but quick with reliable results.
+Most expensive but good for quick filling and reliable results.
 Loosen roots and water when planting.

 Easy transport and economical for dormant plants.
+Read instructions.
 Doesn’t work for all plants species.

-Most bulbs should be planted in late fall, different bulbs require different planting depths.
+Most bulbs should be planted in late fall, different bulbs require different planting requirements.

 Limited storage time.
-Easy to plant.
+Easy to transport and plant.
 Follow instruction for soil type, depth and watering.